UniteLabs

 Anyone can make their own certificates without the help from a certificate authority (CA).
 The only difference is that certificates you make yourself won't be trusted by anyone else.
 For local development, that's fine.

-The simplest way to generate a private key and self-signed certificate for your connector is with these command:
+The simplest way to generate a private key and self-signed certificate for your connector is with these commands:

 $ cd connector-starter